-City of Trees - An art and land-stewardship project as part of KODA’s Land & Environment Residency, 2021
+City of Trees - An art and land-stewardship project as part of KODA’s Land & Environment Residency, 2021-Ongoing

 New York City is home to over 8 million people, but it is also home to an expansive urban forest of 5.2 million trees.
 These trees help us breathe more easily, keep us cool when the weather is hot, and protect our streets and homes from the rising waters of big storms.
 City Of trees explores the reciprocal relationship between New-Yorkers and the leafy community of trees we share our city with.